Which Airlines Still Offer First Class from Australia?

 American Airlines Boeing 777-300ER First Class

-American Airlines Boeing 777-300ER First Class.
+The American Airlines Boeing 777-300ER First Class.
 Photo: American Airlines.

-Although American is a Oneworld partner airline of Qantas, it’s very rare to find an American Airlines First Class award seat available to book using Qantas points.
-But if you have AAdvantage miles or want to buy a ticket, this is another First Class option out of Australia.
+Although American is an Oneworld partner airline of Qantas, it’s very rare to find an American Airlines First Class award seat available to book using Qantas points.
+Often, the best availability is found a few days or weeks prior to the flight.

 A left-field option: Air New Zealand

 Although Air New Zealand doesn’t offer First Class, it is currently flying a leased Boeing 777 jet on selected Melbourne-Auckland services that used to fly for Cathay Pacific.
-This aircraft still has exactly the same seats used by Cathay Pacific, including the First Class seats.
+This aircraft still has the same seats used by Cathay Pacific, including the First Class seats.
 These are available to select as a paid upgrade by Business Class passengers.

 ________________________